NilFoundation/crypto3-algebra/docs/implementation.md

 ### Basic Curve Policies ### {#basic_curve_policies}

-Main reason for existence of basic policyis is that we need some of it params using in group element and pairing arithmetic.
+Main reason for existence of basic policy is is that we need some of it params using in group element and pairing arithmetic.
 So it contains such parameters that are needed by group element arithmetic e.g. coeffs `a` and `b` or generator coordinates `x`, `y`.
 It also contains all needed information about the underlying fields.